pabloarriolag/pabloarriolag/README.md

 Network Security

-Linux & Windows
+Linux & Windows Security

 Privilege Escalation

 Security Automation with Python

-💻 Hack The Box
+## 💻 Hack The Box

 I use Hack The Box to practice penetration testing methodologies in realistic lab environments.